Navigating The Audit Process For A Diverse Clientele

 We dedicate our firm’s resources to helping clients mitigate risk in situations such as:

-- Residency audits for people who have recently relocated to New York
+- Residency audits for people who have recently relocated out of New York to a low-tax state (and compliance consulting prior to moving from New York)

 Additionally, our lawyers’ familiarity with tax planning strategies helps high net worth individuals take advantage of the legal loopholes designed to decrease tax obligations.